Gigabit to Kilobit Converter

 The use of the "kilo" prefix for bits emerged alongside its use for bytes as computer systems grew.
 While "kilobyte" was often ambiguously used for 1024 bytes (correctly kibibyte), the term "kilobit" (especially in data transmission contexts) more consistently adhered to the SI standard definition of 1000 bits.
 The introduction of binary prefixes like 'kibi-' (for kibibit, Kib) aimed to resolve such ambiguities.

-Common Uses for gigabits and kilobits
+Common Uses and Applications: gigabits vs kilobits

 Explore the typical applications for both Gigabit (imperial/US) and Kilobit (imperial/US) to understand their common contexts.